 Rather than creating it manually, you can use Google’s markup helper tool to create structured data.
 It’s available by visiting google.com/webmasters/markup-helper.
 The markup helper tool automates the process of creating structured data.
 You can choose a type of structured data and enter a URL, after which the markup helper tool will load that URL.
 While viewing the URL from the markup tool, you can select pieces of content for which you want to create structured data.

 Don’t Forget Other SEO Ranking Factors

 While structured data can be a helpful tool in boosting your website’s search engine ranking, it’s important to remember that it’s only one part of the larger puzzle.
-There are a number of other ranking factors that come into play, and proper optimization requires a holistic approach. make sure to check out our SEO articles about readability, using subdomains, destructive backlinks, and domain authority.
+There are several other ranking factors that come into play, and proper optimization requires a holistic approach.
+Make sure to check out our SEO articles about readability, using subdomains, destructive backlinks, and domain authority.

 Structured data has become more common in recent years.
 According to Statista, over two-thirds of all websites use it.
 If your website is in the minority, you should consider using it today.
 Some benefits of using structured data include ranking in rich results, long-tail keyword rankings, higher organic CTRs, longer visit durations, increased trust, more subpage traffic, higher-quality traffic, enhanced AMP listings, chatbot intelligence, and ease of use.